Novater/gisim/README.md

 3. Running your own character setup in the sim and compare output.
 Provide feedback on any discrepancy
 4. Generally playing around with the sim, providing any sort of feedback/feature request/etc...

+These are just some ideas.
+Any bug fixes/pull requests etc... are always welcome.

 ## change log

 - 04/19/2021: Diluc implemented (not tested)